by Tassanawan Malai |

 Doi Inthanon National Park offers different experiences throughout the year, so the best time to come depends on your primary motivation for visiting.

-If you want to see the waterfalls at their most magnificent, the best time to come is between May and November as rainfall, and therefore waterflow, are at their highest level.
+If you want to see the falls in all their glory, the best time to visit is between May and November, when it rains and the water is at its highest.

 Between December and February is your best chance of having clear skies for photos of the view from the summit.
 Even then, due to its altitude, the peak is often shrouded in mist and cloud.

-Helpful Tips for a Great Trip to Doi Inthanon National Park
+Facilities and Services for Visitors to Doi Inthanon National Park